WPTravelteam/wp-travel/readme.txt

 * [View all Premium WordPress Travel & Tour Themes](https://wptravel.io/wordpress-travel-themes/?utm_source=paidthemes&utm_medium=viewall&utm_campaign=WP%20Plugin)

+> **WP Travel Mobile App**
+> Keep track of all the bookings and inquiries without logging into the site.
+[Download Now](https://wptravel.io/apps/).

 = WP TRAVEL PLUGIN CORE FEATURES : =

 * **Unlimited Tour packages:** Create unlimited number of tour packages (that your server can store).
 Every detail you need for a trip like description, itinerary builder, price, sales price, duration, gallery, package included and excluded, map and many more can be entered very easily.
+This feature enables us to create the best travel agency website!
 * **Tour filters:** User can find their required Itineraries by filtering or using easy search form.
-* **Tour Extras:** It allows you add paid or free service for the individual trip.
+* **Tour Extras:** It allows you to add paid or free service for the individual trip.
-* **Painless Booking System:** WP Travel include very easy and simple booking system which user can fill up very fast and get you more bookings.
+* **Painless Booking System:** WP Travel includes a very easy and simple travel booking system which users can fill up very fast and get you more bookings.
-* **Full Data Reporting:** Data are very important for all business.
-WP Travel has in-build booking stat that helps you to generate the report from different date range, types and locations.
+* **Full Data Reporting:** Data is very important for all businesses.
+WP Travel has an in-build booking stat that helps you to generate the report from different date ranges, types and locations.
 * **Payment System:** Currently we have Standard PayPal merged within the WP Travel plugin and has eleven additional payment gateway.
 [View all 11 payment options](https://wptravel.io/downloads/category/payment/?utm_source=addons&utm_medium=allpaymentoptions&utm_campaign=WP%20Plugin)
 * **Multiple pricing and Multiple dates:** This feature allows you to add multiple pricing and multiple dates for a single trip.
-* **Tax Options:** With this feature, you will be able to add tax to the price of the trips if you wish or if that falls under your company policy
+* **Tax Options:** With this feature, you will be able to add tax to the price of the trips if you wish or if that falls under your company policy.
 * **User Dashboard:** WP Travel Customer Dashboard and Bookings Views.
 * **Trip Facts:** You can add the trips facts to your trips.
-* **Email Notification:** You as an admin will be notified of all booking made by users and also users will also get email notification about their booking details.
+* **Email Notification:** This is a must have featured or a travel booking website.
+You as an admin will be notified of all booking made by users and also users will also get email notification about their booking details.
 All email templates are customizable.
-* **Customizable tabs:** All trip details page tabs in front-end can be customized from backend.
+* **Customizable tabs:** All trip details page tabs in the front-end can be customized from the backend.
 You can change their labels and sort by your requirements or hide them.
-* **Rating & Reviews:** You can allow users to add rating or reviews for each trips.
-You can also hide them if you want for each trips.
+* **Rating & Reviews:** You can allow users to add ratings or reviews for each trip.
+You can also hide them if you want for each trip.
-* **Map:** For each trip, you can show Google map.
-In front-end user can see where is the location of trip.
+* **Map:** For each trip on your travel booking site, you can show Google map.
+The front-end user can see the location of the trip.
 * **Coupon:** With WP Travel coupon, percentage or fixed amount of coupons are applied to the trips.

 = More Features: =